Optimizing Data Augmentation through Bayesian Model Selection: Discussion and Conclusion

 We presented a theoretical and methodological framework for optimizing \da taking inspiration from Bayesian principles, which allow us to cast this problem as model selection.
 We derived a variational objective to learn optimal \da strategies from data in a practical way.
 We also provided extensive theoretical insights on the advantages of our proposed data-driven approach to \da compared to alternatives, revealing improved generalization through PAC-Bayes bounds, enhanced invariance via higher-order regularization, and better calibration through marginalization.
 Empirical results confirm these theoretical benefits, showing consistent improvements in calibration and predictive performance across various tasks.
 We believe that \ourmethod is a key step toward robust and well-calibrated models capable of assisting decision-making in applications where this is of critical importance.

 \paragraph{Limitations and future work.}

 While \ourmethod offers significant advantages, it has some limitations that suggest directions for future work.
-Our current implementation focuses on relatively simple transformations and mostly on computer vision application; extending to more complex, composition-based transformations and other data modalities would broaden the applicability of \ourmethod.
-Also, our theoretical analysis could be extended to provide tighter bounds and more precise characterizations of the benefits of \ourmethod.
+Although our main experiments focus on computer vision, \ourmethod itself is not tied to continuous or geometric transformations.
+Our additional evaluation on a natural language task (SST-5) demonstrates that OPTIMA can also handle discrete, non-geometric transformations by optimizing a latent augmentation distribution in text space.
+Nevertheless, a broader exploration of more expressive or compositional transformations in NLP, time series, or multimodal settings remains an important next step.
+In addition, our theoretical analysis could be strengthened by developing tighter PAC-Bayes bounds and more refined characterizations of the benefits introduced by Bayesian marginalization over augmentation parameters.